accordionpeas/grunt-require/README.md

 Base url used for writing / loading scripts.
 You will typically need to overwrite this option with the path to your script files.

-#### options.out
+#### options.require
 Type: `String`
-Default value: `'default.js'`
+Default value: `'require'`

-Path to file that built and un-built require app code is written to.
-You will typically need to overwrite this option with the path that you want your output to be written to.
+Path to the requireJS library relative to the baseURL option.

-#### options.paths.requireLib
+#### options.almond
 Type: `String`
-Default value: `'node_modules/requirejs/require'`

-Path to requireJS library.
-You will typically need to overwrite this option with the path to your local copy of requireJS.

-#### options.include
-Type: `String`
-Default value: `'requireLib'`

-Include options for requireJS.
-Detailed here to show default value.

-#### options.optimize
-Type: `String`
-Default value: `'uglify'`
+Default value: `'almond'`

-Optimization method used by requireJS.
-Detailed here to show default value.
+Path to the almond library relative to the baseURL option.

 #### options.webroot
 Type: `String`